-The GOC has been informed that during the period of investigation, [CONFIDENTIAL TEXT DELETED - financial information concerning Respondents].
+The GOC has been informed [CONFIDENTIAL TEXT DELETED - financial information concerning Respondents]

-Program 46: Preferential loans and interest rates to producers/exporters of steel reinforcing bar
+Program 46: Preferential loans and interest rates

 The GOC advises there is no such subsidy program.

 The GOC notes that the Applicant has not provided any information or evidence which is applicable to the investigation period.
 The European Commission's findings concerning organic coated steel from China referred to by the Applicant - arrived at in an investigation which took place five years ago - are not evidence of its claim.